Ryder Cup: Worcester 1927

 The 1927 competition was organized on a much more formal basis.
 A Ryder Cup "Deed of Trust" was drawn up formalising the rules of the contest, while each of the PGA organisations had a selection process.
 In Britain, Golf Illustrated launched a fund to raise £3,000 to fund professional golfers to play in the U.S. Open and the Ryder Cup.
 Ryder contributed £100 and, when the fund closed with a shortfall of £300, he made up the outstanding balance himself.
 Although not in the rules at that time, the American PGA restricted their team to those born in the United States.

 In early 1928 it became clear that an annual contest was not practical and so it was decided that the second contest should be in 1929 and then every two years thereafter.

+Eligibility

+The Deed of Trust allows each the respective PGAs to decide their teams and any questions of eligibility.

-For the 1929 UK contest at Moortown GC, Leeds, the American PGA again restricted their team to those born in the USA but in late 1929 the Deed of Trust was revised requiring all players to be born in and resident in their respective countries, as well as being members of their respective Professional Golfers' Association.
+For the 1929 contest at Moortown Golf Club, Leeds, UK, the American PGA again restricted their team to those born in the USA, but in late 1929 the Deed of Trust was revised requiring all players to be born and resident in their respective countries, as well as being members of their respective Professional Golfers' Association.